-Harper College makes a wide variety of resources available to all PM students attending class at NCH.
+Harper College makes a wide variety of resources available to all PM students.
 See the Harper College Catalog/Student Handbook for details relative to Student Development, Access and Disability Services (ADS), Health and Psychological Services and Wellness Programs; Student Activities, Fitness Center, Academic Support Services such as the Writing Center, and Resources for Learning Division; Library Services; and the computer lab.